 Choosing Interior Paint Finish Or Sheen

-Choosing correct interior paint sheen or paint finish can be quite confusing.
+Choosing correct interior paint sheen or finish can be quite confusing.
 Knowing more about flat, eggshell, semi-gloss best to protect each room in a home, really depends on room usage, and traffic, below are a few guidelines to follow

-when deciding the right finish for your painted room.
+when deciding the right finish for your newly painted room.
 Typically each area of a room has various sheen differences making up the entire room's painting scheme.
 Paint sheen consist of flat, matte, eggshell, satin, semi-gloss, and gloss finishes.

-Interior Paint Sheen
+Interior Paint Sheen Finish